mwbowers/mwbowers.github.io/reference/datagate/datagate-sql-server/sql-object-name.md

 | Signature | Description |
 | --- | --- |
 | [Parse](#sqlobjectname-parsestring-input)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Parses a string into a SqlObjectName.
-| [ParseInternal](#bool-parseinternalstring-input-bool-bthrowonerror-sqlobjectname-returnval)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean), [SqlObjectName](/reference/datagate/datagate-sql-server/sql-object-name.html)) | Parse a T-SQL identifier of the form w.x.y.z, x.y.z, y.z, or z,where w is the name of the server, x is the name of the databasey is the name of the schema, and z is the name of the object.
-Eachelement of the name may be quoted with brackets ([]) or single- ordouble-quotes.
-Any missing prefixes (w, x, and/or y) will be givena null value.Valid examples:[server.asna.com].Examples..CustmastNorthwind."dbo".MainTblInvalid examples:'ironwood'.[mydb][schema].table   (missing '.')db."table                         (missing '"')$$TODO - Treats all IDs as quoted; does not use T-SQL rules forunquoted identifiers.
-| [TryParse](#bool-tryparsestring-input-sqlobjectname-output)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string), [SqlObjectName](/reference/datagate/datagate-sql-server/sql-object-name.html)) | Tries to parse a string into a SqlObjectName.

 ### SqlObjectName Parse([string input](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))